restic/restic/doc/manual_rest.rst

           --stdin-filename string            file name to use when reading from stdin (default "stdin") --tag tag                          add a tag for the new snapshot (can be specified multiple times) --time string                      time of the backup (ex.
-'2012-11-01 22:08:41') (default: now)
+'2012-11-01 22:08:41') (default: now) --with-atime                       store the atime for all files and directories

     Global Flags:
           --cacert stringSlice       path to load root certificates from (default: use system certificates) --cache-dir string         set the cache directory
+          --cleanup-cache            auto remove old cache directories
-          --json                    set output mode to JSON for commands that support it --limit-download int      limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload int        limits uploads to a maximum rate in KiB/s. (default: unlimited) --no-cache                do not use a local cache --no-lock                 do not lock the repo, this allows some operations on read-only repos -o, --option key=value        set extended option (key=value, can be specified multiple times) -p, --password-file string    read the repository password from a file (default: $RESTIC_PASSWORD_FILE) -q, --quiet                   do not output comprehensive progress report -r, --repo string             repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert string  path to a TLS client certificate --tls-client-key string   path to a TLS client certificate key
+          --json                     set output mode to JSON for commands that support it --limit-download int       limits downloads to a maximum rate in KiB/s. (default: unlimited) --limit-upload int         limits uploads to a maximum rate in KiB/s. (default: unlimited) --no-cache                 do not use a local cache --no-lock                  do not lock the repo, this allows some operations on read-only repos -o, --option key=value         set extended option (key=value, can be specified multiple times) -p, --password-file string     read the repository password from a file (default: $RESTIC_PASSWORD_FILE) -q, --quiet                    do not output comprehensive progress report -r, --repo string              repository to backup to or restore from (default: $RESTIC_REPOSITORY) --tls-client-cert string   path to a file containing PEM encoded TLS client certificate and private key -v, --verbose n[=-1]           be verbose (specify --verbose multiple times or level n)

 Subcommand that support showing progress information such as ``backup``, ``check`` and ``prune`` will do so unless the quiet flag ``-q`` or